Misleading content

 Misleading headings

-Misleading headings is the type of misleading content that has mostly been used on social media to make something go viral.
+Misleading headings are the type of misleading content that has mostly been used on social media to make something go viral.
 Social media posts can look sensational, and the message spreads quickly across the newsfeed.
 However, catchy headings can also be found on traditional media to generate views on the required article which can be found completely different after checking.

 Also, misleading headlines can be written in a certain style or way to create a different meaning, so people expect to read about a particular issue and outcome, but get disappointed once they open the full story.